 All about our WKA data and certificates which you can download here

-Answer: The chain-of-liability rule applies in situations of contracting work.
-This also applies to the "performance of work of a material nature for a price to be paid" for a client.
-If there is crane rental (manned) and work on a directional basis, there is no question of work of a material nature, but rather the transport of goods.
+Answer: The chain liability scheme applies in situations of contracting work.
+Furthermore, it applies when there is 'performance of work of a material nature for a price to be paid' for a client.
+If there is manned crane rental and work on a cost-plus basis, it is not work of a material nature, but rather the transport of goods.

-Conclusion: Crane rental companies do not fall under the obligation of the Chain Liability Act and, as a result, have no obligation for man-days records.
+Conclusion: Crane rental companies do not fall under the obligation of the Chain Liability Act and therefore have no obligation for daily work registers.

-Situation: From a practical point of view, Kuiphuis nevertheless has access to a blocked G account.
-This allows our clients to cover their risk for social charges.
+Situation: From a practical point of view, Kuiphuis nevertheless has access to a blocked G-account.
+This allows our clients to cover their risk for social security contributions.

 IBAN: NL86INGB0003280564 | BIC: INGBNL2A